krzentner/language-world/data/text-davinci-003/chain_md/disassemble-1.md

 Steps:  1.
-Put gripper above the wrench  2.
-Push the wrench downwards  3.
-Pull the wrench off the peg The robot needs to put the gripper above the wrench and make sure it's lined up with the peg.
+Put gripper above wrench  2.
+Grab wrench with gripper  3.
+Pull wrench straight up
+    First, line up the gripper above the wrench.
-    - When the robot's gripper is not vertically aligned with the wrench, the robot should put gripper above wrench.
+    - When the robot's gripper is not above wrench, the robot should put gripper above wrench.
-    Once the gripper is lined up with the wrench, the robot should push it down.
+    If the wrench is left of the gripper, go back to putting the gripper above the wrench.
+We want to make sure it lines up as seen from the front, since it's a long object.
-    - When the robot's gripper is vertically aligned with wrench and the wrench is not below gripper, the robot should push wrench downwards.
+    - When the wrench is not left of the robot's gripper and the wrench is not forward aligned with the robot's gripper, the robot should grab wrench with gripper.
-    Once the wrench is below the gripper, the robot should pull the wrench off the peg.
+    Once the wrench is in the gripper, pull it straight up.
-    - When the robot's gripper is vertically aligned with wrench and the wrench is below the gripper, the robot should pull wrench off peg.
+    - When the robot's gripper is forward aligned with the wrench, the robot should pull wrench straight up.